 Hunting is allowed only in designated areas.
 About half the park's land is open to hunting.
 Hunting is never allowed near the public facilities - i.e., the beach, cabins and campground.
 Adjacent to the park is the 5,000-acre Fairystone Farms Wildlife Management Area.
 Visit the Virginia Deparment of Game and Inland Fisheries website for more information on hunting.

-Blue Ridge Parkway, Mabry Mill, Wood Brothers Racing Museum, Chateau Morrisette Winery, Primland Resort, Virginia Museum of Natural History, Philpott Lake, Reynolds Homestead, J. E. B. Stuart's birthplace, the Crooked Road: Virginia's Heritage Music Trail, Floyd Country Store, Blue Ridge Institute of Ferrum College, Martinsville Speedway, Bob White Covered Bridge, Jack's Creek Covered Bridge, Virginia Heritage Music Trail
+Blue Ridge Parkway, Mabry Mill, Wood Brothers Racing Museum, Chateau Morrisette Winery, Stanburn Vineyard and Winery, Primland Resort, Virginia Museum of Natural History, Philpott Lake, Reynolds Homestead, J. E. B. Stuart's birthplace, Floyd Country Store, Blue Ridge Institute of Ferrum College, Martinsville Speedway, Bob White Covered Bridge, Jack's Creek Covered Bridge, The Crooked Road: Virginia Heritage Music Trail

 Contact the Chamber of Commerce for Patrick County at (276) 694-6012 for details.

-Picnic shelters are available for rent by calling the Reservation Center at 1-800-933-PARK.
+Picnic shelters are available for rent by calling the Customer Service Center at 1-800-933-PARK.
 When not reserved, they are available on a first-come, first-served basis.
 Parking and swimming fees are not included in shelter rental.
 Click here for park fees.

 Fairy Stone State Park Picnic Shelters